rizveeredwan/CSEDU/CSE-2102[OOP]/Tic Tac Toe/README.md

+## Tic Tac Toe
+An artificial intelligence based desktop version game by human and computer interaction.
+Its a modification of classical tic tac toe game expanding the grid measure.

+## How to play
 1.Load the project
 2.There are three ways to play this game.
 3.3 X 3 sever Vs Client [ Server gives first move]